malkhamis-panw/gaia/doc/documentation.md

 ##### `POST /useraccesspolicies`

-Creates a new Defender policy.
+Creates a new enforcer policy.

 ##### `DELETE /useraccesspolicies/:id`